Updated: January 20, 2022

 How much does a patent cost for a mobile application?

 The cost for a patent on a mobile application will be about $15,000 to $25,000.
 The cost depends on the complexity of the mobile application and also other factors.

 How much does it cost to patent an idea worldwide?

 A worldwide patent does not exist.
-You can, however, reserve the right to get a patent in most of the developing nations by filing a Patent Cooperation Treaty (PCT) application.
+You can, however, reserve the right to get a patent in most developing nations by filing a Patent Cooperation Treaty (PCT) application.
 Read more about the pros and cons of worldwide patent protection.
 The PCT application covers most developing and developed countries except for Taiwan and a few South American countries.
 If you would like to seek patent protection in about 35 countries having a large Gross Domestic Product, that will cost you about $90,000.

 What is a poor man’s patent?

 A poor man’s patent is a way to reserve your right to establish a priority date.
 The myth is that you can mail a description of the invention to yourself through the United States Postal Service.
 Since a government agency stamped the mail date on the envelope, you can prove that you had the idea as of the mail date.
 Unfortunately, this cannot work for multiple reasons.
 The most recent reason is that the United States transitioned from a first to invent rule to a first inventor to file rule.
 Under the first to invent rule, the person that invented first got the patent.
 I’m greatly simplifying the rule, but that is the crux of the rule.
-Under a first inventor to file rule, because you mailed it to your self and didn’t file the patent application with the USPTO (United States Patent and Trademark Office), you did not establish a priority date.
+Under a first inventor to file rule, because you mailed it to yourself and didn’t file the patent application with the USPTO (the United States Patent and Trademark Office), you did not establish a priority date.
 You had to file the description of the invention with the patent office, not just mail it to yourself.